klogging/klogging.io/docs/configuration/json.md

 - `splunkServer`: connection details for a [Splunk server](https://www.splunk.com):
   - `hecUrl`: URL of the Splunk server’s HEC endpoint (HTTPS by default).
   - `hecToken`: the HEC token used by Splunk for these logging events.
-It is a secret that may be passed in via an environment variable.
+It is a secret that should be passed in via an environment variable.
-  - `index` is the Splunk index for the events (default `main`).
+  - `index` is the Splunk index for the events set up by a Splunk administrator (default `main`).
   - `sourceType` is the Splunk `sourcetype` value (default `klogging`).
   - `checkCertificate` indicates whether Klogging should check the TLS certificate used by the Splunk server (default `true`).